From Magento to Saleor: Scaling Portugal’s largest online electronics retailer

 Strangler pattern

-PCDIGA's feature-rich ecommerce platform presented a replatforming challenge.
-In years past, the company had employed a high-risk, all-at-once, deployment strategy.
-That approach allowed PCDIGA to move quickly with changes to their ecommerce system, but increased the risk of disruption to their CX and operations.
-For the replatform to Saleor, Skrey undertook a smoother, lower-risk approach that leveraged Saleor's composability.
+PCDIGA’s feature-rich ecommerce platform made replatforming a complex challenge.
+In the past, the company had relied on a high-risk, all-at-once deployment strategy — an approach sometimes necessary but also increasing the risk of disruptions to customer experience and operations.
+For the move to Saleor, Skrey took a smoother, lower-risk path, leveraging Saleor’s composable architecture.

 Best-of-breed at PCDIGA